A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox

-\section{Acknowledgements}
+\subsection{Acknowledgements}

 A preliminary version of the algorithm proposed in this work has been presented in the Oberwolfach meeting ``Mixed-integer Nonlinear Optimization: A Hatchery for Modern Mathematics'' in August 2023 \cite{Oberwolfach2023}.
-The preliminary algorithm only addressed \textit{convex} MINLP without proving any of the theoretical findings.
+We thank Adrian B\"urger, Clemens Zeile, L\'eo Simpson, and Ramin Abbasi-Esfeden for inspiring discussions.